 Dinah BucholzMrs.
-Weasley is really an amazing cook.
-To prepare all the food for her son's wedding, especially such elegant, classy savories as vol-au-vents, is just simply, well, impressive, to say the least (see Harry Potter and the Deathly Hallows, Chapter 6).
+Weasley is an amazing cook.
+To prepare all the food for her son's wedding, especially such elegant, classy savories as vol-au-vents, is just, well, impressive, to say the least (see Harry Potter and the Deathly Hallows, Chapter 6).

 - 3 sticks butter cubed, cold